RISE-UNIBAS/humanities_data_benchmark/README.md

 designed as a resource for researchers and practitioners interested in systematically evaluating how well various LLMs perform on digital humanities (DH) tasks involving visual materials.

+> **ℹ Looking for benchmark results?**
+> This README provides an overview of the benchmark suite and explains how to use it.
+> For detailed test results and model comparisons, visit our [results dashboard](https://rise-unibas.github.io/humanities_data_benchmark/).

 ## What is Benchmarking and Why Should You Care?

 Benchmarking is the process of systematically evaluating and ranking various models for specific tasks using well-defined ground truths and metrics.
 For humanities research, benchmarking provides: